aws-samples/eks-workshop/content/beginner/170_statefulset/services.md

     app: mysql
 ---
 # Client service for connecting to any MySQL instance for reads.
-# For writes, you must instead connect to the master: mysql-0.mysql.
+# For writes, you must instead connect to the leader: mysql-0.mysql.
 apiVersion: v1
 kind: Service
 metadata: